Zuescho/rustplusplus/CONTRIBUTING.md

 your help with any of the following:

 * Reporting a bug
-* Discussing the current state of the code
+* Discussing the current state of the code.
 * Submitting a fix
 * Proposing new features